 - It delivers instant results

-- However this procedure can cause postoperative sensitivity during and after the treatment
+- Please note that this procedure can cause postoperative sensitivity during and after the treatment

 2. Custom home whitening kit